rahulsarchive/4AxisFoamCutter/README.md

 ![Ramps + Arduino Mega2560](Images/ramps.jpg)

 **IMPORTANT**
-When the system is powered on, the stepper motors continue to draw current to maintian the holding position.
+When the system is powered on, the stepper motors continue to draw current to maintain the holding position.
 The components like Stepper drivers and Mosfets can get very hot during operation.
 Do not operate the Ramps board without **active cooling**.

 In the begining we ran our machine without active cooling and lost 4 stepper drivers and bricked an Mega2560.
 After that we made a base for the board, attached it using spacers and put a fan to cool the board.